 Men may need catheters for a range of reasons, such as:

-Female catheters are shorter (around 6 inches), designed to fit female anatomy and allow for easier self-catheterization.
+Catheters for women are shorter (around 6 inches), designed to fit female anatomy and allow for easier self-catheterization.
 Like male catheters, they are available in different types such as intermittent, Foley, closed-system, and pre-lubricated catheters.

 Women may require catheters due to: